Code-Institute-Submissions/outerzone/README.md

 * Fix image resolutions on home page
 * Add if statements so only completed links appear on artist page
 * Add link to artist page on products page.
-* Products - Search bar isn't working.
+* Products - if no products by that artist, display a message so page can be refreshed
-* Products - if no products by that artist, display a message.
+* Profile - add name to page

 # Done